One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

 and similarly for $\mathcal T$ with a single insertion of the mass operator (see eqs.~\eqref{T answer} and \eqref{bubble answer} in the main text).
 This makes the dependence on the anisotropy data $(\mathbf Z_t,\mathbf C_{\phi,\chi},\mathbf Y)$ explicit and basis--covariant.

-\item \textbf{Locality of one--loop poles and non--running of anisotropy matrices in MS.} A key structural simplification is that in $D=4-\epsilon$ the one--loop UV poles in two--point functions are momentum--independent (compare the standard Lorentz--invariant $\phi^4$ case, where wavefunction renormalization starts at two loops in MS; see e.g.~\cite{ZinnJustin:2002ru,Amit:2005cd}).
-As a consequence, in DR+MS at one loop
+\item\textbf{Locality of one--loop poles and non--running of anisotropy matrices in MS.} A key structural simplification is that in $D=4-\epsilon$ the one--loop UV poles in two--point functions are momentum--independent (compare the standard Lorentz--invariant $\phi^4$ case, where wavefunction renormalization starts at two loops in MS; see e.g.~\cite{ZinnJustin:2002ru,Amit:2005cd}).
+As a consequence, in dimensional regularization (DR)+MS at one loop

 while the couplings $(\lambda_{ijkl},h_{ijk},M^2_{ij},j_i)$ do run.
-In other words, at this order the anisotropy data act as \emph{external parameters} that weight the RG flow of interactions but do not themselves evolve in MS. (Finite parts, other schemes, or higher loops can induce running of these matrices; our formalism is designed to extend to those settings.)
+Notice, that while there are no divergent parts to get non-vanishing beta functions finite pieces may be generated at one-loop level and this is the reason to include them obtaining RG closed set of operators.
+In other words, at this order the anisotropy data act as \emph{external parameters} that weight the RG flow of interactions but do not themselves evolve in MS. Finite parts, other schemes, or higher loops can induce running of these matrices; our formalism is designed to extend to those settings.

 \item \textbf{Closed form beta functions in terms of $\mathcal B$ and $\mathcal T$.} We obtain universal tensor beta functions,

 together with the mass and linear beta functions \eqref{eq:beta_m2} and \eqref{eq:beta_j}.
 These expressions make it transparent how anisotropy enters: \emph{only} through the residues $\mathcal B$ and $\mathcal T$.